Table of Contents

 Clearly Fake Products

-These are easy to spot.
-The packaging looks cheap, the labels are full of spelling errors, and the product often sells at extremely low prices.
-Even beginners can detect these without much effort.
+These are easy to spot even for someone shopping for the first time.
+The packaging looks cheap, the labels are full of spelling errors, and the product often sells at extremely low prices compared to the genuine item.
+Even beginners can detect these without much effort, since the visual and pricing cues are obvious the moment you look closely.

 Highly Convincing Fakes

-These are more dangerous.
-Counterfeiters copy original packaging so well that it looks genuine.
-These require detailed checks like seals, QR codes, distributor verification, and even taste/mixability tests to expose them.
+These are considerably more dangerous because counterfeiters copy original packaging so well that it looks completely genuine at first glance.
+These require detailed checks such as seal inspection, QR code scanning, distributor verification, and even taste or mixability tests to expose them.
+This category is responsible for most of the financial and health harm caused by counterfeit supplements in Pakistan.

 Red Flags That Help Identify Fake Imported Supplements